Collaborative-Software-Development-Club/Spring2024-UnityProject/README.md

 4. Click the download link once it finishes.
 5. Install the program as instructed by the installation screen.
 6. Open GitHub Desktop.
 7. Login to the application using your GitHub login information.
-	a.
 If you do not have a GitHub login, head to https://github.com/ and create an account.
 I will invite you to the organization once you notify me that your account has been created.